 Edward RosenBerg III is a composer/performer residing in Brooklyn, N.Y.
 He studied saxophone at the Eastman School of Music, composition at Queens College, and counterpoint with Paul Caputo.
 He is currently completing a dissertation for a PhD in Composition from Stony Brook University.

-Edward has performed as a saxophonist/clarinetist/keyboardist/beat-boxer/etc with a variety of jazz/rock/new-music groups including: Anti-Social Music, the Brooklyn Philharmonic, Asphalt Orchestra, Fireworks Ensemble, Talking Band, Amy Lynn & The Honey Men, Euphonique Saxophone Quartet, Ensemble Signal, Liz Roche Dance Company, and the Bottlenote Music Collective in Dublin.
+Ed has performed as a saxophonist/clarinetist/keyboardist/beat-boxer/etc. with a variety of jazz/rock/new-music groups including: Anti-Social Music, the Brooklyn Philharmonic, Asphalt Orchestra, Fireworks Ensemble, Talking Band, Amy Lynn & The Honey Men, Euphonique Saxophone Quartet, Ensemble Signal, Liz Roche Dance Company, and the Bottlenote Music Collective in Dublin.

-Additionally, Ed enjoys making grind-core music with Heart of Barf, and meditative drone-based prog-rock with Glue Gun Optimism.
-He also makes children's music with his sister in The Green Orbs.
-Ed is also a member of the trio Kilter which will be releasing its debut album in late 2019.
+Additionally, Ed enjoys making grind-core music with Heart of Barf and meditative drone-based prog-rock with Glue Gun Optimism.
+He also makes children's music with his sister in The Green Orbs. and is member of the trio Kilter which released its debut album AXIOM in 2020.

 Click here to view Ed's resume